Research Projects

 Oxythermal Tolerance of Laurentian Coregonid Fishes

-Cisco (Coregonus artedi) and lake whitefish (Coregonus clupeaformis) are ecologically and economically important coldwater species throughout the Great Lakes basin.
-As climate change drives warmer water temperatures and more frequent hypoxic events, understanding the oxythermal limits of these species — and how those limits vary across ecotypes — is critical for predicting population responses and guiding management.
+Cisco (Coregonus artedi) and lake whitefish (Coregonus clupeaformis) are ecologically and economically important coldwater species throughout the Great Lakes.
+As environmental change drives warmer water temperatures and more frequent hypoxic events, understanding the oxythermal limits of these species, and whether those limits vary across ecotypes, is critical for predicting population responses and informing management decisions.

 This project investigates differences in oxythermal tolerance among embryos and larvae of multiple coregonid species and ecotypes.
-By characterizing the physiological performance curves of early life stages, we aim to build physiologically grounded abundance models that can forecast how populations will respond to changing thermal regimes.
+By characterizing the physiological performance curves and tolerance boundaries of early life stages, we aim to construct physiologically guided abundance models that can forecast how specific populations will respond to changing thermal regimes.

 Chinook Salmon Research